alphagov/content-publisher/README.md

 ## Technical documentation

 This is a Ruby on Rails application.
+You can use the GOV.UK Docker environment to run the application and its tests with all the necessary dependencies; **see the [README](https://github.com/alphagov/govuk-docker#usage) for more details**.

 ### Dependencies